 Lithuania – Finland – Sweden – Estonia – Latvia – Denmark – Iceland – Ukraine – Moldova – Norway – Georgia – Armenia – Belarus

-ProCult (Italy) will organize the selection for the Green Area, and will host in Krakow (Poland) the semi-final event for this area.
+ProCult (Italy) will organise the Green Area selections, and will host in Krakow (Poland) the semi-final event for this area.

 Green Area Countries

 Poland – Germany – France – Spain – Portugal – Luxembourg – Belgium – Slovakia – Czech Republic – Hungary – Romania – Cyprus – Malta – Tunisia – Monaco – Andorra

 Tuzla Live (Bosnia) will organise the Blue Area selections and will host in Tuzla (Bosnia) the semi-final event for this area.

 Bosnia – Croatia – Austria – Netherlands – Ireland – Bulgaria – Slovenia – Greece – Serbia – North Macedonia – Montenegro – Albania – Kosovo – UK – Switzerland – Liechtenstein – Turkey

 The contest includes 4 selection phases.
 The first 3 phases are conducted by Area.

 The first selection will be online, on martelive.eu and our social media.

 Each Area hosts a Semifinal Event: Blue Area Semifinal is in Tuzla (Bosnia), Green Area Semifinal is in Krakow (Poland) and Yellow Area Semifinal is in Vilnius (Lithuania).